-The AHBPC facility is a joint shared resource laboratory located within both SAHMRI and the Adelaide Health and Medical Science (AHMS) institutions.
+The South Australian Health and Medical Research Institute (SAHMRI) Flow Cytometry Core Facility is part of the Adelaide Health and Biomedical Precinct Cytometry (AHBMPC) facility – a shared resource laboratory located within SAHMRI and the Adelaide Health and Medical Science (AHMS) building.

 Services and Capabilities

-- Sample preparation and analysis service for groups without wet labs.
+Sample preparation and analysis service for groups without wet labs.

 Equipment list